Nucleosynthesis of elements in gamma ray bursts engines: Introduction

 \section{Introduction}

-Gamma ray bursts are transient sources of extreme brightness observed on the sky with isotropic distribution.
-The extreme energetics of the observed bursts detectable from cosmological distance implies that they must be connected with gravitational potential energy released by accretion onto a compact star.
-The short bursts ($T_{90}$ < 2 s) are likely related with mergers of binary compact star systems, such as binary neutron stars (NS-NS) or black hole-neutron star (BH-NS) binaries, while the long duration events are believed to originate from collapsing massive stars.
-The typical mass of the accreting, newly born black hole is therefore on the order of a few Solar masses, while the accretion rates might exceed 1 $M_{\odot} s^{-1}$.
+Gamma-ray bursts are transient sources of extreme brightness observed on the sky with isotropic distribution.
+The extreme energetics of the observed bursts, detectable from a cosmological distance, implies that they must be connected with a gravitational potential energy released by accretion onto a compact star.
+The short bursts ($T_{90}$ < 2 s) are likely related with mergers of binary compact star systems, such as binary neutron stars (NS-NS) or black hole-neutron star (BH-NS) binaries, while the long duration events are believed to originate in collapsing massive stars.
+The typical mass of an accreting, newly born black hole is therefore on the order of a few Solar masses, while the accretion rates might exceed 1 $M_{\odot} s^{-1}$.

 In the collapsar model, the black hole surrounded by the part of the fallback stellar envelope helps launching relativistic jets \citep{1993ApJ...405..273W, 1999ApJ...524..262M}.
-These polar jets give rise to the gamma rays, produced far away from the 'engine' in the circumstellar region (see e.g., the reviews by \citealt{2004IJMPA..19.2385Z}, \citealt{2004RvMP...76.1143P}).
+These polar jets give rise to gamma rays, which are produced far away from the 'engine' in the circumstellar region (see, e.g., the reviews by \citealt{2004IJMPA..19.2385Z}, \citealt{2004RvMP...76.1143P}).

-The process of nucleosynthesis of heavy elements in the central engines of Gamma Ray Bursts has recently been studied in a number of works.
-The evolution of abundances calculated by \citet{2013ApJ...778....8B} shown that synthesis of rare elements, such as $^{31}P$, $^{39}K$, $^{43}Sc$ and $^{35}Cl$ and other uncommon isotopes.
-These elements, produced in the simulations at outer parts of low $\dot M$ accretion disks (i.e. 0.001-0.01 $M_{\odot} s^{-1}$), have been discovered in the emission lines of some long GRB X-ray afterglows, however are yet to be confirmed by future observations.
+The process of nucleosynthesis of heavy elements in the central engines of gamma ray bursts has recently been studied in a number of works.
+The evolution of abundances calculated by \citet{2013ApJ...778....8B} have shown the synthesis of rare elements, such as $^{31}P$, $^{39}K$, $^{43}Sc$, and $^{35}Cl$ and other uncommon isotopes.
+These elements, which are produced in the simulations at outer parts of low $\dot M$ accretion disks (i.e. 0.001-0.01 $M_{\odot} s^{-1}$), have been discovered in the emission lines of some long GRB X-ray afterglows; however, they are yet to be confirmed by future observations.